 Here’s what our past customers have had to say about our trips to St. Kilda…

 Our trips to China aim to get under its skin and give an authentic taste of its true colours.
 As a foreign visitor not knowing the language or being experienced in its culture, China can be a daunting and inaccessible place.
 We remove the barriers and get you mingling with the locals for the ultimate travel experience.
-This is our only trip where we use three guides, one of which is Rainne Zhang our Chinese translator, and another being our most experienced tour leader Marcus McAdam who previously lived and worked as a photographer in China for 5 years.
+This is our only trip where we use three guides, one of which is Rainne Zhang our Chinese translator and another being our most experienced tour leader Marcus McAdam, who, for five years, previously lived and worked as a photographer in China.

 We eat in local restaurants or with local families, travel on public trains, and visit remote villages to witness the real China.
-Yes we visit the Great Wall, but we stay on a remote and photogenic section which is closed to the public.
+We visit iconic places such as the Great Wall, but we stay on a remote and photogenic section which is closed to the public.
 This means we have the place to ourselves - perfect for people-free photos.
-Yes we visit the Forbidden City, but we stick to quieter areas and look for alternative compositions from the masses.

-We usually start our trip in Beijing and finish in Hong Kong, but we occasionally vary the itinerary to include alternative locations for customers who want to return.
-Here’s a sample of the places we visit and what our China customers have had to say….
+Here’s a sample of the places we visit and what our previous Charms of China customers have to say….